stevieg3/fpl-analysis/README.md

 `live_run`: Boolean.
 Set to True to use FPL API to make predictions using latest data.
 Set to False for retrospective predictions

 `double_gw_teams` (_optional_): List of teams with a double gameweek in the next gameweek.
-Next gameweek predictions for these teams are multiplied by 2
+Next gameweek predictions for these teams are multiplied by 2.
+Only needs to be specified for FPL-based model.
+DeepFantasyFootball incorporates this as a feature.

 Current teams:
-'Manchester City', 'Liverpool', 'Arsenal', 'Wolverhampton Wanderers', 'Everton', 'Aston Villa', 'Leicester City', 'Manchester United', 'Southampton', 'Tottenham Hotspur', 'Chelsea', 'Burnley', 'West Ham United', 'Crystal Palace', 'Sheffield United', 'Watford', 'Norwich City', 'Bournemouth', 'Brighton & Hove Albion', 'Newcastle United'
+'Manchester City', 'Liverpool', 'Arsenal', 'Wolverhampton Wanderers', 'Everton', 'Aston Villa', 'Leicester City', 'Manchester United', 'Southampton', 'Tottenham Hotspur', 'Chelsea', 'Burnley', 'West Ham United', 'Crystal Palace', 'Sheffield United', 'West Bromwich Albion', 'Leeds', 'Fulham', 'Brighton & Hove Albion', 'Newcastle United'

 __Run locally using gunicorn__:
 ```bash